tableau/connector-plugin-sdk/docs/example.md

 ## ![2]({{ site.baseurl }}/assets/pce-2.png) Tableau Connection Dialog File

 The Tableau Connection Dialog file (.tcd) is optional.
-By default, your connecor inherits a connection dialog from its parent (defined by <span style="font-family: courier new">superclass</span> You can use the TCD file to customize the connection dialog.
+By default, your connector inherits a connection dialog from its parent (defined by <span style="font-family: courier new">superclass</span> You can use the TCD file to customize the connection dialog.
-For example, if you set <span style="font-family: courier new">show-ssl-check box</span> to "true", the **Require SSL** check box will display on the connection dialog.
+For example, if you set <span style="font-family: courier new">show-ssl-check box</span> to "true", the **Require SSL** checkbox will display on the connection dialog.

 Here's an example: